Wondermondo 🢖 Rating of wonders

 The rating of wonders in the Wondermondo site has a gradation from 0 (least wondrous) to 100 (most wondrous).
 This rating is calculated with a special formula, using the data of four criteria.
 These criteria are:

 - Visual impression.
 This is the impression that is created by the wonder on human eyes and other senses.
 High visual impressions can be created by very ornate buildings, the extreme size of the object, or very unusual sight.

 - Story.
 Wonders often are defined by unusual facts or events.
 These can be important scientific discoveries – e.g. a cave with remnants of another human species but this can be also an unusual story or tradition, e.g. islands where according to local legends live the spirits of deceased people.

 - Uniqueness.
 This criterion is assessing the rarity of the wonder in the world.
 Very few wonders are truly unique.

 - Mystique.
 A minor part of wonders (some 3%) has some unexplained features.
-Most likely, there exists an explanation but it has not been found yet.
+Most likely, an explanation exists but it has not been found yet.
 Most frequently these are sites of ghost stories and stories about legendary animals (cryptozoological phenomena) but there happen to be also some very unusual natural phenomena.

 Further below are listed the 10 very best wonders after a thorough analysis of more than 11 500 wonders of Earth!

 Top 10 wonders of the world

 One of the most unusual and most beautiful cities on Earth, containing an unbelievable amount of art and architectural values.
 Venice was built on 117 small, closely located islands and was the capital of a powerful state in the 7th – 18th century.

 Great Wall of China